mongodb/specifications/source/change-streams/change-streams.rst

 Drivers MUST raise an error on the first document received without a resume token (e.g. the user has removed ``_id`` with a pipeline stage), and close the change stream.
 The error message SHOULD resemble “Cannot provide resume functionality when the resume token is missing”.

-A change stream MUST attempt to resume a single time if it encounters any resumable error.
-A change stream MUST NOT attempt to resume on any other type of error, with the exception of a “not master” server error.
-If a driver receives a “not master” error (for instance, because the primary it was connected to is stepping down), it will treat the error as a resumable error and attempt to resume.
+A change stream MUST attempt to resume a single time if it encounters any resumable error per `Resumable Error`_.
+A change stream MUST NOT attempt to resume on any other type of error.

 In addition to tracking a resume token, change streams MUST also track the read preference specified when the change stream was created.
 In the event of a resumable error, a change stream MUST perform server selection with the original read preference before attempting to resume.